 First published by Troubadour books in 2020.

 After so many years of political inaction only the massed goodwill of ordinary people can bring about an end to poverty in a world of plenty through enormous and continual protests across all countries.
 So let’s take the path of least resistance and jointly herald the long-agreed human rights of Article 25—for adequate food, housing, healthcare and social security for all.

 The following interview with Mohammed Sofiane Mesbahi was initially conducted at the time of the Paris climate conference in December, 2015—the first truly universal deal to tackle climate change.
-Four years on, the views put forth in our extended discussion—now presented as a book for a wider audience—are, in many ways, more pertinent than ever.
+Four years on, the views put forth in this extended discussion—now presented as a book for a wider audience—are more pertinent than ever.

 Published by Troubadour books in December 2019.

-We are unable to seriously envision a new economic paradigm for managing the earth’s shared resources, unless we first contemplate the need for a psychosocial transformation across the world, whereby the awareness of the average person is expanded to embrace the common good of humanity as a whole, writes Mohammed Sofiane Mesbahi.
+We are unable to seriously envision a new economic paradigm for managing the earth’s shared resources, unless we first contemplate the need for a psychosocial transformation across the world, whereby the awareness of the average person is expanded to embrace the common good of humanity as a whole.

 First published by Share The World's Resources in April 2017.